-In the Autumn of 2020, he releases his fourth album, the double CD "Imago", as a Special Creative Project presented by Miss Flute, Switzerland featuring top international artists, in recordings from UK, Italy, Austria, Switzerland, Russia, and Canada.
+In the Spring of 2021, he releases his fourth album, the double CD "Imago", as a Special Creative Project presented by Miss Flute, Switzerland featuring top international artists, in recordings from UK, Italy, Austria, Switzerland, Russia, and Canada.

 He is currently preparing new commissioned works, along with premieres and recordings, including the World Premieres of his two Concertos for Violin & Symphony Orchestra.

 Jonathan Östlund is delighted to be part of the artistic program of Meze Audio;

 for further info & updates with regards to this special ongoing collaboration please view